 In Chinese the Great Wall is called 长城 Chang Cheng long fortress or 万里长城 Wanli Changcheng ten thousand li long fortress although it actually measures 12,000 li (Li is a Chinese unit of distance of 0.5km).
 The term ‘fortress’ does seem strange for a ‘wall’ but the Great Wall was always more than just a wall; with watchtowers in clear view of each other, continually manned, there were requirements for food and other supplies for the thousands of people defending it.
 So it was more like a community strung out in a long line than a bare wall.
 When defenders spotted an enemy a beacon fire was lit which soon propagated to the next in the chain - by smoke (from burning wolf dung) during the day and by fire at night.
 The beacons alerted defenders to send out help from the closest fort, similar to what can be seen in the Muster of Rohan in the Lord of The Rings ➚ film.

-Many legends are told of the making of the Great Wall evoke the hardship of the hundreds of thousands who strove and died building it.
+Many legends are told of the making of the Great Wall evoke the hardship of the hundreds of thousands who were forced into service to build it.
 The emperor used conscripted labor and many families lost their men to the endeavor.
 Nu Mengjiang's husband was one such conscript.
 Nu Mengjiang ➚ went to seek out her husband and after much searching was told he was buried beneath the Wall.
 After three nights of Nu Mengjiang's sad and lonely vigil, the Wall split open revealing the bodies of the dead including her husband clasping the other half a jade hairpin she carried with her.
 Heartbroken she threw herself into the sea.
 A temple at Shanhaiguan commemorates the legend.

 Built to take five horsemen riding abreast with regular watch towers and forts, it was designed to impose itself on the landscape.
 This led to some to hypothesize that it could be seen from the Moon long before space travel.
 This did not turn out to be true, the Great Wall is only a few yards wide, and features that small can not be seen from such a distance.
-The suggestion is believed to have been triggered by the apparent discovery of canals on Mars ➚.
+The suggestion iswas probably triggered by the apparent discovery of canals on Mars ➚.

 With the extended northern area under Qing control, including Mongolia the Great Wall once again lost strategic value and was not maintained.
 It was only 400 years later, with the foundation of the People's Republic that the Wall came back into importance.
 Partly due to the great impression made by the Wall on foreign dignitaries it became a symbol of China's longevity, strength and historical achievement.
 However in the heat of the Cultural Revolution during the attack on the 'four olds', the wall itself suffered, a section of the Wall at Gubeikou was dismantled to build PLA barracks, but this policy was swiftly reversed and this section rebuilt.
 Mao took the Great Wall as living proof that the Chinese could undertake massive construction projects and succeed.
 It was Mao who stated ‘He who does not visit the Great Wall is not a real man; and he who does not love the Great Wall is not a hero’.